kondratyev-nv/vscode-python-test-adapter/README.md

 ## Questions, issues, feature requests, and contributions

-* If you have any question or a problem with the extension, please [file an issue](https://github.com/kondratyev-nv/vscode-python-test-adapter/issues)
+* If you have any question or a problem with the extension, please [file an issue](https://github.com/kondratyev-nv/vscode-python-test-adapter/issues).
 * Contributions are always welcome!
-Please see [contributing guide](CONTRIBUTING.md) for more details
+Please see [contributing guide](CONTRIBUTING.md) for more details.